AdaCore/spark2014/docs/lrm/source/introduction.rst

 The Ada pragma Assertion_Policy controls whether contracts and assertion expressions in general are executed and checked at run-time.
-Assertion expressions are always significant in static analysis and proof and, indeed, form that basis of the specification against which the implementation is verified.
+Assertion expressions are always significant in static analysis and proof and, indeed, form the basis of the specification against which the implementation is verified.

 In summary, Ada 2012 in itself enables contract-based, dynamic